pek10/06-Project-Local-Library/README.md

 # Local Library

-This project is designed to test the ability to work with large datasets and build algorithms based on those datasets.
+This is my solution for a project that is designed to test the ability to work with large datasets and build algorithms based on those datasets.

 ## Objectives